JesseZhuang/SystemDesign/DDIA/ch01.Reliable.Scalable.Maintainable.Applications/notes.md

 1. process isolation
 1. allowing process to crash and restart
 1. measuring, monitoring, and analyzing behavior in prod
-1. constantly check gurantee (e.g., messaging system incoming messages == outgoing)
+1. constantly check guarantee (e.g., messaging system incoming messages == outgoing)

 ### 1.2.3 Human Errors

 One study found configuration errors by operators were the leading cause of outages, whereas hardware faults is 10-25% [13].

-- Design in a way to minimize opprotunities for error.
+- Design in a way to minimize opportunities for error.
 Well-designed APIs, abstractions, and admin interfaces make it easy to do "the right thing".
 Balance not to be too strict so people will work around.
 - Provide fully-featured non-production sandbox environments using real data without affecting real users.
 - Testing thoroughly.
 Unit tests, whole-system integration tests, and manual tests [3].
-Automated tests is widely used, well understood, and sepecially valuable in covering corner cases rarely arise in normal operation.
+Automated tests is widely used, well understood, and specially valuable in covering corner cases rarely arise in normal operation.
 - Allow quick and easy recovery from human errors, minimize impact.
-Fast to roll back configuration chagnes, roll out new code gradually (unexpected bugs only affect a small subset of users), and provide tools to recompute data (old computation incorrect).
+Fast to roll back configuration changes, roll out new code gradually (unexpected bugs only affect a small subset of users), and provide tools to recompute data (old computation incorrect).
 - Detailed and clear monitoring, performance and error rates, referred to as telemetry (after rocket launch [14]).
 - Implement good management practices and training